Ready, Set, Re-Engage: How to Reactivate Lapsed Donors

 Learning from Lapsed Donors

-If you’ve identified your lapsed donors, wait a tick before you start spamming them with fundraising emails and phone calls.
+If you’ve identified your lapsed donors, wait for a tick before you start spamming them with fundraising emails and phone calls.
 Now is not the time to panic, it’s time to strategize.
 Here are a few easy things you can do to learn from your lapsed donors and improve your organization’s overall strategy.

 Why They Left